COVID-19 Rent Relief Assistance is Now Available!

 WHO IS THE HOMELESS ADVOCACY FOR RURAL TENNESSEE CONTINUUM OF CARE?

+HART is the Upper Cumberland Continuum of Care that covers an 18-county area in Tennessee.
 We are a collaborative and diverse group of community-based social service providers, county and city officials, private citizens, and faith-based organizations that began meeting in 2001.
-Since 2003 this Continuum has been awarded over $6 million in HUD funding through the McKinney-Vento Homeless Assistance Act.
+Since 2003 this Continuum has been awarded over $6 million in HUD funding for homeless programs through the McKinney-Vento Homeless Assistance Act.
 Programs that have been awarded HUD funding include faith-based, private, and government funded organizations.

 WHAT IS A CONTINUUM OF CARE?